-Upcoming MMORPG Pantheon Rise of the Fallen First Impressions
+Pantheon Rise of the Fallen First Impressions

-This isnât my first time in Pantheon; I won access last year and, frankly, my initial experience left me disappointed.
+This isn’t my first time in Pantheon; I won access last year and, frankly, my initial experience left me extremely disappointed.
 Despite my past reservations, I jumped in again to give it a fair shot, hoping to see some significant improvements.

 Visuals and First Impressions

-Visually, Pantheon has improved since I last played.
-The graphics have received a much-needed upgrade, and the game now looks far better than its previously outdated appearance.
-This visual improvement is a good sign, showing that the developers are actively working on enhancing the gameâs appeal.
+Visually, Pantheon has ‘improved’ since I last played.
+The graphics have received an upgrade, and the game now looks far more modern than its previously outdated appearance, but it has lost it’s retro visual for a more modern Fortnite-like atheistic.
+This visual improvement is a good sign, showing that the developers are actively working on enhancing the game’s appeal, although I personally don’t love it.

 Starting Out and Questing

-Upon loading into the game, you find yourself in a town area.
-After a bit of wandering, I located an NPC who handed out some quests.
-Unfortunately, these were mostly fetch quests, and the game doesnât provide clear directions on where to find the required items.
-It took me over an hour and a half just to find my first Maple Tree.
+It took me over an hour and a half just to find my first Maple Tree for one quest.
 I hope they scale up the availability of materials in starter zones for the launch; otherwise, with thousands of players on the same quest, progression will be painfully slow.

 Navigating quests is challenging due to the lack of an in-game map.
-While there is a compass, it doesnât offer much guidance.
+While there is a compass, it doesn’t offer much guidance.
 Initially, this was frustrating, and I found myself jotting down notes on what I needed for each quest.
-Over time, this system encouraged exploration, which I began to appreciate, although Iâm more accustomed to games providing clear guidance.
+Over time, this system encouraged exploration, which I began to appreciate, although I’m more accustomed to games providing clear guidance, being a fan of classic MMORPGs I was ok with it after a while.

 Inventory Woes

 One major roadblock in Pantheon is inventory space.
-Starting with a mere 10-slot inventory is frustrating, especially when youâre tasked with gathering numerous items.
+Starting with a mere 10-slot inventory is frustrating, especially when you’re tasked with gathering numerous items, and I like to craft and horde!
 Buying additional slots from the quest NPC is prohibitively expensive early on.
 This issue is compounded by the fact that enemies drop a lot of loot, making it hard to manage what to keep.
 Frequent trips back to NPCs to sell or store items are necessary, which disrupts the flow of gameplay.
-However, killing goblins occasionally rewards you with bags for extra storage and sometimes new gear, which is a small consolation.
+However, killing goblins occasionally rewards you with bags for extra storage and sometimes new gear, which is a small consolation but defiantly look for them.

 Combat Mechanics

-Combat in Pantheon starts off incredibly slow since you donât have many skills initially.
+Combat in Pantheon starts off incredibly slow since you don’t have many skills initially.
 Additionally, some skills require a resource to use, which you need to build up first.
-This made early combat dull and difficult, as I often had only one skill that I couldnât even use due to the resource requirement.
+This made early combat dull and difficult, as I often had only one skill that I couldn’t even use due to the resource requirement.
 Initially, combat was manageable, but suddenly I found myself dying repeatedly, unable to defeat any enemies.
+I guess this is where it’s time to group up.

 Final Thoughts

 Pantheon: Rise of the Fallen is set to enter Early Access in four months, after almost a decade in development.
 Given this timeline, I had high expectations for a polished experience.
 Unfortunately, Pantheon feels more like a rough sketch than a masterpiece.
-My second playthrough was more enjoyable, and I made substantial progress, but the game still feels unfinished.
+My second playthrough was more enjoyable, and I made substantial progress, but the game still feels very unfinished.

 The beginner experience needs significant improvement, as it currently feels tedious and unenjoyable, even for those expecting a retro-style MMO.
 As a long-time player of MMOs and RPGs, I want to see Pantheon succeed, but there are too many pain points early on.
 The game lacks polish, a coherent story, and essential features that could deter new players.